Diffusion on language model encodings for protein sequence generation: Continuous diffusion on LM representations of protein sequences

 DiMA is a latent diffusion model that operates on continuous protein representations.
 DiMA consists of three components: a pre-trained encoder ($\mathcal{E}$) that provides a meaningful latent space representation, a diffusion model ($\mathcal{F}$) that generates latent vectors from Gaussian noise, and a decoder ($\mathcal{D}$) that maps generated latents back to amino acid sequences.

+\paragraph{Continuous vs. Discrete Diffusion for Proteins.} While discrete diffusion may appear more intuitive for sequence generation, continuous representations offer compelling advantages for protein modeling.
+Continuous encodings from protein language models capture rich semantic and structural information that has proven effective across diverse protein tasks, from representation learning to structure prediction.
+Recent studies have shown that continuous representations yield superior reconstruction accuracy compared to discrete alternatives \citep{lu2024tokenized}, suggesting their potential for generative modeling.

+Continuous diffusion offers several theoretical and practical advantages over discrete approaches such as direct application of established score-based techniques like classifier and classifier-free guidance without requiring discrete approximations.
+It also provides seamless integration with multimodal representations that jointly encode sequence and structure (e.g. CHEAP, SaProt).
+Also, continuous diffusion is more stable and efficient in training compared to discrete ones.
+However, the sequential and discrete nature of protein sequences presents unique challenges for continuous diffusion that necessitate careful adaptation of diffusion components to effectively capture the complexity of protein space.

 \paragraph{Latent Space Adaptation.} We utilize a pre-trained transformer-based pLM as an encoder with ESM-2 \citep{ESM-2} being the default choice unless otherwise specified.
 The encoder maps the sequence of discrete amino acids $y = [y_1, ..., y_s]$ of length $s$ to the latent vectors $x = [x_1, ..., x_s] \in \mathbb{R}^{s \times d}$, $x = \mathcal{E}(y)$.
-We employ dimension normalization to encourage each component of a single vector in the sequence $x$ to have zero mean and unit variance $z_0 = Normalize(x)$.
+We apply normalization $z_0 = Normalize(x)$ over the hidden dimension $d$: for each component $d_i$, we precompute the mean and variance over the training data and then apply normalization using these statistics to achieve zero mean and unit variance.
 This transformation allows us to adapt the discrete protein input to a standard Gaussian diffusion framework.

 \paragraph{Noise Schedule Optimization.} We have found that the linear and cosine noise schedulers widely employed in the image domain \citep{song2020score, ho2020denoising, nichol2021improved} are sub-optimal for the protein domain.
 We conjecture that this happens due to the sequential and discrete nature of the protein representations.